-- Yellow Behaviours to be recorded on Yellow cards and given to Senior LTSA at the end of lunchtime or Pastoral Care Manager at the end of playtimes in order that the procedures above can be instigated. - The child will be given a restriction in the playground (area limitation for set number of breaks). - ✓ In the event of an Orange or Red incident, the child(ren) will be removed from the playground straight away by a prefect or the adult on duty.
+- ✓ Yellow Behaviours to be recorded on Yellow cards and given to Senior LTSA at the end of lunchtime or Pastoral Care Manager at the end of playtimes in order that the procedures above can be instigated. - ✓ The child will be given a restriction in the playground (area limitation for set number of breaks). - ✓ The child will spend a set amount of time holding the supervisor's hand around the playground. - ✓ In the event of an Orange or Red incident, the child(ren) will be removed from the playground straight away by a prefect or the adult on duty to sit by the SENCo's office.
 An Assistant Head, Deputy Head or Headteacher (as appropriate) will be informed. - Extreme and/or repeated incidents, may result in the child being excluded at lunchtimes for a specified period.
 At this point the procedures outlined in Hampshire County Guidelines will be followed.